giangtheshy/giangtheshy/README.md

 ### Hi there 👋

-Welcome my github profile 💻,
+Welcome my github profile 💻,\n
-I am a student at University of Information Technology 🏣.
-Currently I am a front end developer with the skills below 📖.
+I am a student at University of Information Technology 🏣.\n Currently I am a front end developer with the skills below 📖.\n

 ### Frontend 👚